GmEsoft/FUZIX-DOCKER/README.md

 - Run the script `run.sh`.
 If the container exists, it will be created and started, else it will simply be restarted.
 If the container needs to be re-created, then delete the container and restart the script `run.sh`.
-The container can be delete with `docker -rm $(docker ps -q -l -a -f name=^ubuntu-fuzix.work$)` or using Docker Desktop.
+The container can be deleted with `docker -rm $(docker ps -q -l -a -f name=^ubuntu-fuzix.work$)` or using Docker Desktop.